psnehas/FlaskBlog/README.md

 3. User authentication and session management

 ## Steps to run the project:
-1. Install necessary packages
+1. Install necessary packages as provided in requirements.txt
-2. Run command in terminal:
+2. Run command in terminal: <br/>
     python run.py